webadnan/react-typescript-hotloader-boilerplate/README.md

 Static folder will contain html and root sass files.
 Individual sass file can stay inside src-ts folder, and that should be imported to static/styles.scss file.

 ## Image/icons
-For images or other static content, you may add rules to express, or may create a separeate simple server that serves that static contents.
+For images or other static content, you may add rules to express in src-ts/server.ts, or may create a separeate simple server that serves that static contents.

 For example, creating simple server using python:
 ```